PhoenixDL/rising/CONTRIBUTING.md

 * implement a new feature

 or

 * fix a bug.

-For both types of contribution, the process is roughly the same:
+For both types of contributions, the process is roughly the same:

-1. File an issue at [this repo] and discuss the issue with us!
+1. Open an issue in [this repo] and discuss the issue with us!
 Maybe we can give you some hints towards implementation/fixing.

 2. If you're not part of the core development team, we need you to create your own fork of [this repo], implement it there and create a PR to [this repo] afterwards.

-3. Start a new branch (in your fork if necessary) for the implementation of your issue.
+3. Create a new branch (in your fork if necessary) for the implementation of your issue.
 Make sure to include basic unittests.

 > **Note:** To improve readability and maintainability, [PEP8 Style](https://www.python.org/dev/peps/pep-0008/) should always be followed (no exceptions).

 > **Note:** We prefer absolute imports over realtive ones..

-> **Note:** If you added a feature, you should also add it to the documentation
+> **Note:** If you add a feature, you should also add it to the documentation

-4. After finishing the coding part, send a pull request to the correct branch of [this repo] (probably master branch).
+4. After finishing the implementation, send a pull request to the correct branch of [this repo] (probably master branch).

 5. Afterwards, have a look at your pull request since we might suggest some changes.

-If you are not familiar with creating a Pull Request, here are some guides:
+If you are not familiar with creating a pull request, here are some guides:
 - http://stackoverflow.com/questions/14680711/how-to-do-a-github-pull-request
 - https://help.github.com/articles/creating-a-pull-request/

 ## Development Install

-To develop `delira` on your machine, here are some tips:
+To develop `rising` on your machine, here are some tips:

 1. Uninstall all existing installs of `rising`:
 ```